syself/cluster-api-provider-hetzner/docs/topics/upgrade.md

 # Upgrading the Kubernetes Cluster API Provider Hetzner

 This guide explains how to upgrade Cluster API and Cluster API Provider Hetzner (aka CAPH).
+Additionally, it also references [upgrading your kubernetes version](#external-cluster-api-reference) as part of this guide.

 ## Set matching kubeconfig